 Outdoor Recreation Data Network

-We are a network of individuals and organizations who are actively developing, testing, and applying data-intensive methods in order to innovate outdoor recreation science, decision-making, and stewardship.
-This community of researchers, practitioners, managers, data experts, and advocates has a shared interest in information that helps sustain recreation on public lands.
+The Outdoor Recreation Data Network consists of individuals and organizations who actively develop, test, and apply data-intensive methods that support recreation science, decision-making, and stewardship.
+The community of researchers, managers, data experts, engineers, and advocates has a shared interest in information that improves recreation on public lands.

 • Develop and evaluate recreation monitoring techniques